-The critical mass of UO2 with three wt% U and 0.4 inch maximum pellet diameter in unborated water is 93 Kg (Ref.
+The critical mass of UO_2 with three wt% U^{235} and 0.4 inch maximum pellet diameter in unborated water is 93 Kg (Ref.
 18).
 To ensure that no criticality would occur, a conservative limit was established in which the minimum critical mass is considered to be 75% of 93 Kg.
 Thus, the conservative critical mass is approximately 70 Kg.
-The amount of fuel present in the Auxiliary Building Sump and Sump Tank was calculated based on the sediment sample analysis performed by Babcock and Wilcox (Ref.
+The amount of fuel present in the Auxiliary Building Sump and Sump Tank was calculated based on gamma spectroscopy measurements performed by Fuel Measurements and Analysis (Ref.
 15).
-The mass of UO2 calculated to be in the sump and sump tank is 1.20 kg and 0.1325 kg, respectively.
-Consequently, it is concluded that an insufficient amount of fuel is contained in the Auxiliary Sump and Sump Tank to achieve a critical mass.
+The mass of UO_2 calculated to be in the sump is 0.265 kg and in the sump tank is 0.0014 kg, respectively.
+Consequently, it is concluded that an insufficient amount of fuel is contained in the Auxiliary Building Sump and Sump Tank to achieve a critical mass.

 Similarly, the Reactor Building Sump criticality evaluation report concludes that fuel present could vary between 2 kg to less than 20 kg in the basement, which is an insufficient amount of fuel to achieve a critical mass (Ref.
 24).
 Therefore, based on the above fuel estimates, combining sediment from these sources would not constitute a sufficient quantity of fuel capable of achieving a critical mass.
-Additionally, the SRST capacity (3861 gallons) would prohibit the combining of all the sediment from these various sources.
+Additionally, the SRST capacity (386) gallons) prohibits the combining of all the sediment from these various sources.